Don Rogers (safety): Professional career

 Rogers was selected in the first round with the 18th overall pick of the 1984 NFL draft by the Cleveland Browns.
 He played two seasons with the Browns from 1984 to 1985.
 He appeared in 31 regular season games, with two interceptions, one of which he returned 39 yards.

+During Rogers' 1984 rookie season, he was named to the NFL All-Rookie Team and finished 2nd in voting for the NFL Defensive Rookie of the Year award.

 In what would turn out to be his final game, a playoff loss to the Miami Dolphins, Rogers picked off hall-of-famer Dan Marino and returned the ball 45 yards.

 Death

 Rogers died of a heart attack caused by a cocaine overdose on June 27, 1986, the day before his wedding.
 He was 23 years old.
 His death came only eight days after that of Len Bias, an NBA draft pick who also died of cocaine abuse, prompting a national discussion about the relationship between illegal drugs and athletes.